Updated: Jun 14

 Without needing to go through a thorough DFEH or EEOC investigation, you may request an automatic right to sue notification.
 However, if you request prompt notice of the right to sue, DFEH will not investigate your case.
 Alternatively, before bringing your case to court, you can also wait until the DFEH dismisses your case or finds no infringement.

 According to the DFEH, it is only advisable to move directly to court without the DFEH 's inquiry if you have an attorney.
-Your lawyer will have the right to contact your lawyer and file your complaint in the Superior Court of California, the county where the discrimination occurred, or another appropriate county.
+Your California Employment Lawyer will have the right to contact your lawyer and file your complaint in the Superior Court of California, the county where the discrimination occurred, or another appropriate county.